Arthur Duncan: Early life

 Born in Pasadena, California, one of thirteen children, Duncan entered show business at age thirteen, when he was a member of a dance quartet that performed at McKinley Junior High School in Pasadena.
-He later entered Pasadena City College to study pharmacy, but left to pursue a career in show business.
+He later entered Pasadena City College to study pharmacy.

 Career

 Arthur Duncan took dance lessons with Willie Covan and Nick Castle.
 Duncan claimed that Castle had a bigger influence on him and his musicality.
 While Duncan could be counted on for a consistent solid rhythm and big finish, he rarely repeated himself and "was not a relaxed dancer."
 In fact, "his forearms tended to swing stiffly from the elbow."

 In terms of expression, he aimed to "please old-timers."
 The stress of doing so caused the look on his face to be strained, "wavering between smarmy and scared, the smile of a man concerned about the pistol sticking into his back."
-Many African American performers often felt as though they needed to smile wide for white audiences, and it is clear that Duncan, no matter his popularity, was not exempt from that.

-Before his debut on The Betty White Show, Duncan toured with the Jimmie Rodgers Show and danced in Europe for several years, including London, Paris, Cairo, Beirut, and Switzerland.

 In 1954, Duncan first appeared on The Betty White Show and quickly became a regular performer.
 However, when Betty White's show reached a national audience, television stations in the Jim Crow South threatened a boycott if Duncan remained on the show.
 In a 2018 interview, White said that she refused to fire Duncan and gave him more airtime, recounting "I said, 'I'm sorry, but, you know, he stays.
 Live with it'."

 In 2018, Duncan had the opportunity to reunite with White on Steve Harvey’s show Little Big Shots: Forever Young where he revealed he was not aware of the controversy at the time of its occurrence.
 There, he credited White to his success and starting his career.

 In 1957, Duncan joined Bob Hope's troupe touring U.S. military bases as a part of the United Service Organization (USO), making him the first African American to be part of that 100-member group.
 The tour entertained U.S. troops during the Cold War and Vietnam War, providing a moment of relief for those on the battlefront.
 The tap dancer said it was "the best thing I could have done to help my country."